andreuramos/accounting/Readme.md

 ## Run

-`make up && make init-be && make init-db && make migrate`
+`make up && make init-be && make migrate`

 Then use to `localhost:8080` to make requests to the API